Who was Rebekah in the lineage of Jesus? She was Isaac’s wife and Jacob and Esau’s mother.

 Sure enough, along came Rebekah, a beautiful young woman with a water jar on her shoulder.
 He asked for water.
 She gave him a drink then took care of his camels.

-He presented her with a gold nose ring and costly bracelets for her arms and asked if he might spend the night with her family.
+The servant presented her with a gold nose ring and costly bracelets for her arms and asked if he might spend the night with her family.
 She responded with hospitality then ran ahead to let them what about this stranger and the message he’d shared.

 The servant met with Rebekah’s menfolk asking if Rebekah might return to Canaan with him and marry Isaac.
 They gave their blessing but said the choice was hers.
-She readily agreed and left her family and friends in order to marry a man she’d never met.

 Like many Bible women, Rebekah spent many years barren.
 It’s interesting that Isaac is the one who prayed for Rebekah to conceive.
 And God answered his prayer with twins.
 But while they were still in the womb, they fought.
 Rebekah didn’t know what was going on, so she turned to the Lord, asking what was going on inside her.
 He responded by telling her, “Two nations are in our womb, and two peoples from within you shall be divided; the one shall be stronger than the other, the older shall serve the younger.”